-If you would like to earn a little extra credit for interacting with the Writing Center and for revising your paper, you must submit (to a dropbox to be opened) a copy of the receipt that the Writing Center will email you to demonstrate you met with a tutor to discuss your paper.
+To earn extra credit for interacting with the Writing Center, you must submit (dropbox to be opened) a copy of the receipt that the Writing Center will email you to demonstrate you met with a tutor to discuss your paper.
 I recommend that you finish your penultimate draft well in advance of the deadline to allow yourself sufficient time to revise the paper.
+Interacting with the Writing Center works to your advantage.